-Fishing Licenses: See License Requirements for information.
+Fishing Licenses: See License Requirements for information on license requirements.

 Georgia Saltwater Fishing Regulations